FranklyCooper/TrainingMaterials/Demo-GitPullPush.md

 ## Quiz: What does `git push` do?

-( ) Downloads new changes from remote
+- [ ] Downloads new changes from remote

-( ) Resets your local branch
+- [ ] Resets your local branch

-(x) Uploads local commits to a remote branch
+- [x] Uploads local commits to a remote branch

-( ) Deletes remote history
+- [ ] Deletes remote history

 ---

 ## Quiz: Order of Operations

-Which is the correct order of commands when collaborating?
+### Which is the correct order of commands when collaborating?

-( ) commit → push → pull
+- [ ] commit → push → pull

-(x) pull → commit → push
+- [x] pull → commit → push

-( ) push → merge → pull
+- [ ] push → merge → pull

-( ) commit → merge → fetch
+- [ ] commit → merge → fetch

 ---